 Plug & Charge is included in the charging view but may not be available in your country.
-This is because e-mobility service providers^[1], charging stations and other infrastructure need to support Plug & Charge in your country before the feature can be used.
+This is because e-mobility service providers [1], charging stations and other infrastructure need to support Plug & Charge in your country before the feature can be used.

-- Press the car symbol $\overleftarrow{\leftarrow}$ in the bottom bar and go to Settings.
-1 - Go to Charging \rightarrow Advanced settings \rightarrow Plug & Charge.
-2

-- 3 Turn the function on. - 4 Press View more to easily copy your car's unique PAID^[2] number.
-Follow the instructions on how to activate Plug & Charge in the Volvo Cars app.

-If you use a provider that isn't Volvo's partner, the process and instructions may vary depending on the e-mobility service provider.

-- 5 Connect your car at a public charging station. - The contract certificate is installed through the cable and the authorisation and payment are handled by the car and the charging station.
-You can see the status in the driver display and the charge port during the installation.
-The charging session starts when the authorisation is finished.

-You can find your contract certificate under Charging account.
-If you turn Plug & Charge off after installing a contract, it becomes disabled and inactive.
+- Press the vehicle symbol in the bottom bar and go to Settings. - Go to Charging → Advanced settings → Plug & Charge. - Turn the function on. - Press View more to easily copy your vehicle's unique PAID [2] number.
+Follow the instructions on how to activate Plug & Charge in the Volvo Cars app. - If you use a provider that isn't a Volvo partner, the process and instructions may vary depending on the e-mobility service provider. - Connect your vehicle at a public charging station. - > The contract certificate is installed through the cable, and the authorization and payment are handled by the vehicle and the charging station.
+You can see the status in the instrument panel and the charge port during the installation.
+The charging session starts when the authorization is finished. - You can find your contract certificate under Charging account.
+If you turn Plug & Charge off after installing a contract, it is disabled and becomes inactive.

-If there are some faults related to Plug & Charge, try to reconnect the charging cable.
-If it still doesn't work, check the charging settings to see if there is a contract installed in your car.
+If there are any faults related to Plug & Charge, try to reconnect the charging cable.
+If it still doesn't work, check the charging settings to see if there is a contract installed in your vehicle.
 If there is a contract, contact your e-mobility service provider to make sure that there are no issues with the contract.
 If there is no contract, follow the activation steps again.
 If the problem persists, try normal charging.
-Authorise yourself at the charger and follow the instructions in the charging station's interface.
+Authorize yourself at the charger and follow the instructions in the charging station interface.

-If Plug & Charge isn't working after a workshop visit, it could be because the contract certificate was removed from your car.
+If Plug & Charge isn't working after a workshop visit, it could be because the contract certificate was removed from your vehicle.
 Follow the activation steps again.